-He hears them coming for him in the middle of the night, their footsteps echoing along the silent pier.
-House holds his breath, hoping they don't stop in front of his cell door, don't open it and drag him out, for one of their 'play' sessions.
+He hears them coming for him in the middle of the night, their footsteps echoing along the silent tier.
+House holds his breath, hoping they don't stop in front of his cell door, don't open it and drag him out.
+Don't take him for one of their 'play' sessions.
 Hoping that they take someone else tonight.
 He lies in his bunk, still and silent.

 The heavy door is thrown open and a flashlight is shone in his eyes.

 He obeys quickly; he learned long ago to keep his mouth shut and his movements swift when the guards came for him.
 He faces the bare concrete wall of his cell, his hands flat above his head, his legs spread slightly.
 He tenses, once when he was in this position they'd smashed his head into the wall.
 This time though they don't seem to be in the mood to hang around.

 They yank his hands down behind him and cuff them tightly behind his back.
 Hands pat down his threadbare sleep pants and worn t-shirt, searching for contraband.
 When they don't find any he's spun around and pushed towards the door.
 He stumbles; it's hard to keep his balance with his hands behind him and his bad leg screaming at him.
 His last pain med was twelve hours ago, and that only half of what he is supposed to have.
 Heavy hands hold him upright and he's dragged away, half walking, half being carried along by the two guards on either side of him.

 He expects them to take him to the room they use for these night time excursions, a dusty, barely used storeroom, with an old table in the middle.
 He knows that table, has felt the scratch of the rough wood on his face as one pushes him down over the surface and the other uses his ass.
 He used to scream when they took him, he used to yell and curse; now he just silently endures.
 They always make it worse if you complain.